superlinked/VectorHub/docs/articles/research-agent.md

 Debug: Columns in original DataFrame: ['authors', 'categories', 'comment', 'doi', 'entry_id', 'journal_ref' 'pdf_url', 'primary_category', 'published', 'summary', 'title', 'updated']
 ```

-Let me briefly explain the columns and what they contain, as this will be helpful later on:
+### Understanding the Dataset Columns

+Below is a brief overview of the key columns in our dataset, which will be important in the upcoming steps:

-1. `published`: The date the paper was published.
+1. `published`: The publication date of the research paper.
-2. `summary`: The abstract of the paper.
+2. `summary`: The abstract of the paper, providing a concise overview.
-3. `entry_id`: The arXiv entry ID for the paper.
+3. `entry_id`: The unique identifier for each paper from arXiv.

-For our experiment, the only columns we need are `entry_id`, `published`, `title`, and `summary`.
-To make things more effective, we can combine the title and the summary of each paper to create a comprehensive text, which will be the core of our work.
-So `text` column will contains the `title` and the `summary`
+For this demonstration, we specifically focus on four columns: `entry_id`, `published`, `title`, and `summary`.
+To optimize retrieval quality, the title and summary are combined into a single, comprehensive text column, which forms the core of our embedding and search process.

-Just a bit on the Superlinked's in-memory indexer.
-So basically I think it's a game-changer for our small dataset of 1,000 papers.
-I mean it stores data in the computer’s memory, which means queries are lightning-fast—no waiting for disk access.
-This is perfect for real-time applications and prototyping, like our proof-of-concept.
+A Note on Superlinked’s In-Memory Indexer : Superlinked’s in-memory indexing stores our dataset directly in RAM, making retrieval exceptionally fast which is ideal for real-time searches and rapid prototyping.
+For this proof-of-concept with 1,000 research papers, leveraging an in-memory approach significantly enhances query performance, eliminating delays associated with disk access.

 ### Step 3 : Defining the Superlinked Schema

-To move ahead, we will need a schema to map our data.
-I set up `PaperSchema` with key fields:
+To move ahead, there is a need for schema to map our data.
+We have set up `PaperSchema` with key fields:

 ```python
 class PaperSchema(sl.Schema):